neuro-symbolic-ai/latent_mathematical_reasoning/README.md

 - Systematic Generalization and Emergent Structures in Transformers Trained on Structured Tasks
 - The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers
 - Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples
+- A Causal Framework to Quantify the Robustness of Mathematical Reasoning with Language Models